parinfer/parinfer.js/test-cases/indent-mode.md

 (def b)
 ```

-Another example with more delimiters:
+Another example with more close-parens:

 ```in
 (def b [[c d] |])